bytesnake/telebot/README.md

 [![Crates.io](https://img.shields.io/crates/v/telebot.svg)](https://crates.io/crates/telebot)
 [![doc.rs](https://docs.rs/telebot/badge.svg)](https://docs.rs/telebot)

-This library allows you to write a Telegram Bot in Rust.
-It's an almost complete wrapper for the Telegram Bot API and uses tokio-curl to send requests to the Telegram server.
+This library allows you to write a Telegram Bot in the Rust language.
+It's an almost complete wrapper for the Telegram Bot API and uses hyper to send requests to the Telegram server.
 Each Telegram function call returns a future which carries the actual bot and the answer.

 ## Usage
 Add this to your `Cargo.toml`